Jill-Jênn Vie

 Competitive Programming in Python

-We are hiring engineers, postdocs and PhD students, as we were awarded a IA-Cluster chair about ATLAS: AI for teaching and learning at scale at Paris-Saclay University & an ANR JCJC grant.
-You can either wait for a more precise job offer description, or directly reach out with a CV.
+We are hiring engineers and PhD students, as we were awarded an IA-Cluster chair about ATLAS: AI for teaching and learning at scale at Paris-Saclay University & an ANR JCJC grant.

-Feel free to contact me by mail (PGP key) or X.
+Stay tuned for job offers, feel free to contact me by mail (PGP key).

 Research Interests